techlore/go-incognito/Scripts/Section 3/14_Storage _ Encryption.md

 either an advantage or disadvantage is GNU Privacy Guard relies on third parties to build a frontend graphical user interface for you to use, meaning there’s no official client offered--you pick the one you enjoy the most.
-This is different from Veracrypt, which for the most part uses the same unified software for all major major operating systems.
+This is different from Veracrypt, which for the most part uses the same unified software for all major operating systems.

 So those are three different pieces of software you can use to encrypt your files.
 Keep in mind there are many others, but these are three good options to get you